2025 Legislation

 With the right investments, we can ensure that more climate-smart housing projects move forward while protecting more Californians from the impacts of climate-driven natural disasters.

-We’re proud to support Senator Cabaldon’s Investing in Climate Resilient and Affordable Communities Act because it does just that.
+We’re proud to sponsor Senator Cabaldon’s Investing in Climate Resilient and Affordable Communities Act because it does just that.
 SB 772 will reform IIG and:

 Make Walkability Matter – Right now, California prioritizes infrastructure for housing projects near existing frequent transit stops, but leaves out neighborhoods where transit is planned for in the future and those areas that are very walkable.
 We’re fixing that by including projects in high-resource walkable areas, a win for housing, the environment, and California families.